AartiBadami/HBOeffect/README.md

 This repository contains the following:

-imageCopier.java : takes a .jpeg image an converts it to a .bmp image so that it's pixels can be manipulated for this project

 HBOEffect.java : the core functionality of this project, taking in an imgae and scrambling it's pixels, storing the change frame by frame so that it can be played back at the end

 BartCopy.bmp : sample image